joergi/superexport/README.md

-# SUPEREXPORT
+# SUPEREXPORT - a permanent vault export
-sick of exporting everytime again and again the secrets from vault? this is (hopefully) your solution
+Sick of exporting everytime again and again the secrets from vault? this is (hopefully) your solution

-## USE of YOUR own RISK
+## USE at YOUR own RISK ! ! !

 before you start:
-add this to `.bashrc`:
+add this to your `.bashrc`:

 ```bash
 alias superexport="bash path/to/this/folder/superexport.sh"
 ```
 you can now run it like:

-also add the `.secretreader.sh` to your `.bashrc`
+also add the this line to your `.bashrc`, so the `.secretreader.sh` is read with every new terminal
 ```bash
 source /home/$USERNAME/.superexport/.secretreader.sh
 ```